American framing – The hands that built America

 The exposition is minimalist, in each room there are some models of historical architectures built in wood with this technique and some beautiful photos of these architectures or wood details of it.

 The photograph Chris Strong took these pictures that document the techniques, context and labor behind wood framing.
-Chris Strong visited different part of United States to understand the technique and the work of the builder.
+To create this photographic documentation, he traveled extensively throughout his country and visited different part of United States to understand the technique and the work of the builder.

 Visitors are invited to walk inside it and sit down on the typical wooden chairs.